YawBrefo/Drone_data_on_banana_plantation/README.md

 ## Overview

-`A05_Banana_census.ipynb` converts ML detection output (CSVs + GeoTIFF tiles) into a geolocated, boundary-clipped GeoJSON of banana plants, with each point classified as either a **Parent** stalk or a **Sucker** offshoot using DSM-derived surface height.
+`A05_Banana_census.ipynb` converts ML detection output (CSVs + GeoTIFF tiles) into a geolocated, boundary-clipped GeoJSON of banana plants, with each point classified as either a **Parent** stalk or a **Sucker** offshoot using DSM-derived surface height and multispectral data.

 ---